Bitsage-Network/Bitsage-WebApp/README.md

 ## 🌟 Overview

-BitSage WebApp is a **validator-first, privacy-focused** decentralized GPU compute network interface built on Starknet.
-It features the **Obelysk Wallet** - a revolutionary privacy layer for GPU earnings with ElGamal encryption and zero-knowledge proofs.
+The BitSage Validator Dashboard is a **validator-first, privacy-focused** GPU provider management interface built on Starknet.
+Monitor your validator node, track earnings, manage jobs, and access the **Obelysk Privacy Wallet** - a revolutionary privacy layer for GPU earnings with ElGamal encryption and zero-knowledge proofs.

 ### Key Features